-The school will consider what reasonable adjustments need to be made to enable these pupils to participate fully and safely on school trips, visits and sporting activities.
+The school will consider what reasonable adjustments need to be made to enable pupils with medical conditions to participate fully and safely on school trips, visits and sporting activities.

 Risk assessments will be carried out so that planning arrangements take account of any steps needed to ensure that pupils with medical conditions are included.
-In doing so, pupils, their parents and any relevant healthcare professionals will be consulted.
+In doing so, pupils, their parent/carers and any relevant healthcare professionals will be consulted.